raulh82vlc/raulh82vlc.github.io/about.md

 - [Presentations slides](https://speakerdeck.com/raulh82vlc) index in SpeakerDeck.

 ## Currently
-I'm studying a **MSc in Artificial Intelligence, Pattern Recognition, and Digital Imaging** & finishing **Master in Teaching Computer Science and Technology**.
+I'm studying a **MSc in Artificial Intelligence, Pattern Recognition, and Digital Imaging** & finishing a **Master in Teaching Computer Science and Technology**.

 # Work experience